omahmood280/Binary-Search-Tree/README.md

 # Binary-Search-Tree

-I made a standard Binary Search Tree implementation In C to test my Data Structure skills.
+A reverse Binary Search Tree in C!